yidakra/livevtt/README.md

 - `-rtmp-lang, --rtmp-language`: Language code for RTMP subtitles (defaults to stream language or "eng")
 - `-rtmp-track, --rtmp-track-id`: Track ID for RTMP subtitles (default: 99)
 - `-rtmp-trans, --rtmp-use-translated`: Use translated (English) text for RTMP instead of original language (only applies with --both-tracks)
+- `-rtmp-port, --rtmp-http-port`: HTTP port for Wowza caption API (defaults to 8086).
+Ensure this matches the port your Wowza `LiveVTTCaptionHTTPProvider` is listening on (typically the Admin HostPort, 8086).
+- `-rtmp-user, --rtmp-username`: Username for Wowza API authentication (if configured on the HTTP Provider).
+- `-rtmp-pass, --rtmp-password`: Password for Wowza API authentication (if configured on the HTTP Provider).

 ### Subtitle Modes